I-2-5-20.Consultative Examinations and Tests

 A postage-paid return envelope suitable for the evidence requested.

 In the electronic environment, the provider will be given the number to the DDS fax scanner.
-DDS will electronically notify OHA when the evidence is received.
+DDS will electronically notify the HO when the evidence is received.

 The HO staff will place a copy of the CE request in the CF and will add a development action to the CPMS record.